ChristosKarathanasisac/CreateNotesApp/README.md

   ## **Description**
   **smart .note** is an application for saving notes.
 The application is designed to run on a local network or simply on a PC.
-The basic functionality of the app is to   create, store and manage notes.
-Someone who wants to use the app, first of all, has to create o new account.
-After the registration user can create his notes.
+With the smart .note app you can create, store and manage notes.
+In order to use the app, users have to create a new account.
+After the registration users can create their notes.
 These notes can have attached files and photos.
-In addition to saving notes, the user can send them by email or save them locally on his PC.
-Furthermore, the user can add   a reminder on a certain date and time.
-On that day he will receive an email with his note.
+In addition to saving notes, the users can send them by email or save them locally on their PC.
+Furthermore, they can add a reminder on a certain date and time.
+On that day they will receive an email with their note.

   - I used C# and I created the app in Visual Studio 2019.
 Regarding the database, I used Microsoft SQL Server Management Studio 18.
 I chose that tools because they are free and very popular.
 Also in many cases, they are used in combination.